 With the plane tickets purchased, you now know exactly what days you’ll be staying in your island paradise.
 It’s time to secure your lodging for the trip.
 Trying to save on lodging is a sure way to ruin an otherwise lovely vacation.
 A great resource I’ve found for securing Hawaii beach rentals is a website called Luxury Retreats.
 They feature luxury homes and vacation rentals, from nightly rentals in small two bedroom villas all the way up to extended stays in large private homes that are perfect for an extended family getaway.
 Many include amenities such as private pools, gyms, game rooms, and with your choice of oceanfront seascapes or sweeping mountain views.
 A warning: stay on the beautiful island at your own peril as you may decide that you don’t want to leave!
 So many vacationers ultimately come to the conclusion that they simply must up sticks and Live on the big island of Hawaii.

 Now, you’re set!
 Be sure you go ahead and plan out your activities in advance–don’t wait until you are on the island to figure out where to go and what to see.
 Hawaii has a little bit of something for everyone.
 In particular, I like to make restaurant reservations well in advance to make sure I get to experience the very best the islands have to offer.
 There are also lots of tourist activities to consider.
 Hawaii has a rich agricultural heritage, and you can experience it by visiting pineapple plantations and macadamia groves; be sure not to miss the world-famous Kona coffee.
 If you’re more into outdoor activities, your options include birdwatching, floral gardens, scenic drives, hiking, water sports, and just enjoying a hot beach with a cold beverage.
+Captain Na Pali Adventures provides Napali coast snorkeling tours for small groups or families of 6 or less.
+Every inch of the island is beautiful so whatever activity you decide to do, it’ll be done in the best setting.
 Don’t underestimate the value of a printed guidebook to help you find out what the best options are.
 There are several available from notable travel professionals that will help make planning your trip easier.
 The real advantage is that a print guide is always handy even if you’re in a place where internet access is not readily available.

 Don’t wait until last minute to decide where to eat.
 Eating local cuisine prepared by someone other than me is one of my favorite aspects of travel.
 Use travel resources to find a mixture of small boutique restaurants owned by locals and large restaurants.
 It’s always fun to ask someone native to the area about their favorite restaurant and menu item.
 I enjoy trying new things and you might even discover a new favorite food during your next vacation in Hawaii.